mariaxair/technical-test/README.md

 - Use device IP address instead of localhost
 - Ensure both devices are on same network
 - Check firewall settings

-## License

-MIT

-## Contributors

-Your Name

-## Support

-For issues and questions, please open an issue on GitHub.